Full-time Research or Study Grants

 - Invitations to Fulbright Austria-organized enrichment activities throughout the year

-Fulbright Austria (the Austrian-American Educational Commission) offers up to seven awards for full-time research.
+Fulbright Austria (the Austrian-American Educational Commission) offers up to eight awards for full-time research.
 Four of these are Fulbright-Mach awards funded by the Austrian Ministry of Science, Research and Economy and are specifically designated for PhD candidates.

 9 months; October 1 to June 30, beginning with an orientation in Vienna in late September.